What is gorder?

 Silent

 By default, gorder writes a lot of information about the progress of the analysis to the terminal (standard output).
-If you prefer not to see any of this information, you can specify it in the input YAML file:
+If you prefer not to see any of this information, you can specify it in the configuration YAML file:

 silent: true